Efficiently Processing Joins and Grouped Aggregations on GPUs: Existing GPU-based Join and Group-By

 Partitioning with bucket chaining performs well because it leverages the shared memory and uses atomic operations to determine where each key should be written.
 Despite its high performance, the use of atomic operations can result in \emph{non-deterministic} behavior~\cite{adinets2022onesweep}, i.e., partitioning produces different outcomes across different runs.
 This occurs because the algorithm does not calculate prefix sums to decide where to write each tuple inside a partition; instead, a tuple is written when the thread has finished processing it.

 Before the match-finding phase, Sioulas et al. balance the workloads among thread blocks.
 They decompose large probe-side partitions with many buckets into sub-partitions of fewer buckets.
-Then, they proceed to join co-partitions as follows: a thread block reads a bucket from the build-side partition, builds a hash table with it in the shared memory, and then probes the hash table with keys streaming from the probe-side partition.
+Then, they proceed to join co-partitions as follows: a thread block reads a bucket from the build-side partition builds a hash table with it in the shared memory, and then probes the hash table with keys streaming from the probe-side partition.
 If a build-side partition has more than one bucket, they repeat the aforementioned procedure for each build-side bucket, in an operation resembling a block nested loop join.
 The hash join is highly efficient because the hash tables reside in the shared memory, and that reduces random accesses into the global memory.

-The materialization process in partitioned hash join resembles that of sort-merge join.
-The \textsc{gather} is still unclustered, since the tuple identifiers, $ID_R$ and $ID_S$, correspond to tuples in the original, non-partitioned input relations, which have been permuted due to the partitioning process.
+The materialization process resembles that of sort-merge join.
+The \textsc{gather} is still unclustered, since the tuple identifiers, $ID_R$ and $ID_S$, correspond to tuples in the original, non-partitioned input relations, which have been permuted during partitioning.